nathanberry97/personalWebsite/web/posts/modernDumbphone.md

 The app launcher I use is called [dumbify](https://dumbifyapp.com/) which is quite nice, basically it is a widget on the home screen with text rather than icons for the application.
-For example where is says messages this would open up my messaging app in this case that would be whatsapp and so on.
+For example where is says messages this would open up my messaging app, in this case that would be whatsapp and so on.
-I quite like this way of launching my apps as it replicates how the lightphone works, and I feel like it is a lot less distracting as there aren't any notifications icons above the app.
+I quite like this way of launching my apps as it replicates how the lightphone works, and it is a lot less distracting as there aren't any notifications icons above the app.

 There are a few things you need to do to get dumbify working well out of the box which are the following: update your wallpaper, hide the search bar, and turn on reduced motion.
-The reason for the wallpaper is to hide the app bar at the bottom of the phone, I like to hide the search bar mainly due to thinking it looks better, and reduced motion is to essential hide the fact dumbify needs to first open itself up before jumping to the new app.
+The reason for the wallpaper is to hide the app bar at the bottom of the phone, I like to hide the search bar mainly due to thinking it looks better, and reduced motion is to essential hide the fact dumbify needs to open first before jumping to the application.

-To get the background to match the app tray I just updated the phone background colour to the following **#242424**, as this is the exact colour of the widget and the app tray.
+To get the background to match the app tray I updated the phone background colour to the following **#242424**, as this is the exact colour of the widget and the app tray.
 Hiding the search bar you need to go to **settings -> home screen & app library